folke/lazy.nvim/README.md

     keys = { "<C-a>", "<C-x>" },
   },

-  -- local plugins need to be explicitely configured with dir { dir = "~/projects/secret.nvim" },
+  -- local plugins need to be explicitly configured with dir { dir = "~/projects/secret.nvim" },

   -- you can use a custom url to fetch a plugin